 Several beautiful beaches on Grand Turk are Segway tour stops.

 Segway tours can be arranged through a cruise line shore excursion package, or booked directly with the local tour business.

-Generally, booking directly with the local business with get the best rates, yet keep in mind that cruise lines often purchase bulk tour vacancies, so availability may be limited.
+Generally, booking directly with the local business will get the best rates, yet keep in mind that cruise lines often purchase bulk tour vacancies, so availability may be limited.
 We advise reserving well in advance of your visit.

 Learning to Ride a Segway

-Generally, the key point is to try to stay as balanced as possible, and avoid any sort of agressive leaning (either sideways or forwards).
+Generally, the key point is to try to stay as balanced as possible, and avoid any sort of aggressive leaning (either sideways or forwards).
 Only slight movements are needed to control a Segway.
 A common error is to lean to the side too heavily, which causes the Segway to spin in a loop.
-Riders then over compensate by leaning in the other direction, which usually ends with the rider falling off.
+Riders then over compensate by leaning in the other direction, which usually results with the rider falling off.